annasimps979-jpg/annasimps979-jpg.github.io/Characters/Character-Creation.md

 18. Given your character 5 starting Anima?

 If you have done all of this, then congratulations, you are now ready to play Last Odyssey!

+## Higher Tier Characters

+If you intend to create a new character for a pre-existing campaign or for a campaign that will begin at a tier greater than 1, add character advancements per the [Character Advancement](../Characters/Character-Advancement) section one at a time until your character reaches the appropriate tier.
+In addition, your character will also start with different equipment depending on their tier:
+* Characters of tier 4-7 will start with a Rare weapon and armor of the appropriate type, as well as two Lucky or Mystical accessories and 100 cr.
+* Characters of tier 8-10 will start with an Expert weapon and armor of the appropriate type, as well as three Lucky or Mystical accessories and 1000 cr.